 To establish a connection to Hive, you must specify a JDBC URL on the Connection page of your Zoomdata data source definition for the Hive connection.

-- Specify the JDBC URL.
+- Specify the JDBC URL for Hive.

 - If authentication has been set up, provide the user name and password.

 - If required, specify the Hive/YARN queue name in the Queue Name box.

 - Specify the server timezone.
 If the timezone of your Hive server is in UTC, leave the Server Timezone box blank.
 Otherwise, specify the timezone abbreviation in all caps for correct handling the time data (for example, EST, EDT, or CST).

 To connect to Hive LLAP, the JDBC URL you must specify is different.
 If you use Hortonworks Data Platform (HDP), you can copy the URL from Ambari.
 See https://docs.cloudera.com/HDPDocuments/HDP3/HDP-3.1.4/performance-tuning/content/hive_connect_clients_to_llap.html.

 In Zoomdata 3.7, the Hive on Tez connector was renamed Hive.
 If your installation used the Hive on Tez connector in releases prior to 3.7, you will have two connectors after the upgrade: Hive on Tez and Hive.
 The Hive on Tez connector is outdated and should not be used anymore.

 To migrate your existing data source configurations and connections to use the new Hive connector: